 6. After about three to four weeks, your garlic honey will be fully fermented and ready to use.
 Taste it to see if it has reached your desired flavor; you can ferment it longer if you prefer a stronger taste.

 Once it’s ready, you can store it in a cool, dark place.
-The garlic may turn slightly blue or green, which is normal and safe—it’s just a natural reaction with the honey and does not affect the quality.
+The garlic may turn slightly blue or green, which is normal and safe.
+It’s a natural reaction with the honey and does not affect the quality.

 How to Use Fermented Garlic Honey